CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Experiment Settings

-\paragraph{Metrics.} We evaluate jailbreak success using both a guard classifier model and an LLM-as-a-Judge metric.
-First, we use Llama-Guard-4 (LG4) as a safety classifier applied to the victim model's responses, and report the attack success rate (\%) as the fraction of responses classified as unsafe.
+\paragraph{Metrics.} We evaluate jailbreak success using both a classifier model and an LLM-as-a-Judge metric.
+First, we use LlamaGuard-4 (LG4) as a safety classifier applied to the victim model's responses, and report the attack success rate (ASR).

-We additionally use a rubric-based LLM-as-a-Judge metric following the detailed evaluation rubric of StrongREJECT~\citep{perez2024strongreject}.
-It produces (i) a binary refusal indicator $\mathrm{Ref}\in\{0,1\}$ and (ii) two integer scores $\mathrm{Spec}, \mathrm{Conv}\in[0,5]$ corresponding to specific and convincingness, respectively.
+We also use a rubric-based LLM-as-a-Judge metric following the detailed evaluation rubric of StrongREJECT~\citep{perez2024strongreject}.
+It produces (i) a binary refusal indicator $\mathrm{Ref}\in\{0,1\}$ and (ii) two integer scores $\mathrm{Spec}, \mathrm{Conv}\in[0,5]$ corresponding to specificity and convincingness, respectively.
 The Judge score for a prompt-response pair is: